CIVICS/Book/0_Outline.md

 # What is the CIVICS.com Method, Mechanism and Mode for Design, Development and Deployment?

+# What are the elements of a hackable project?

-# What are Describable, Definable, Developable, Demoable, Discussable, Disputable, Decisional and Deployable Projects?
+I would have liked to name this chapter: "What are Describable, Definable, Developable, Demoable, Discussable, Disputable, Decisional and Deployable Projects?"
+While this title tickles my fancy for first letters, it fails to feature real-time objectuive success metrics capable of being automated and systematized.

 # What are Business, Legal and Technical Dimensions?